 - It proposes that these additions are a lot of maintenance when they aren’t.

-There are in fact cases where it can make sense to replace Oracle, but the opportunity is not with HANA.
-The opportunity to replace Oracle is with lower cost and quite competitive databases like PostgreSQL or MariaDB, as well as moving Oracle DBs off on premises to AWS or Azure that allow for those databases to be managed.
+There are, in fact, cases where it can make sense to replace Oracle, but the opportunity is not with HANA.
+The chance to replace Oracle is with lower cost and quite competitive databases like PostgreSQL or MariaDB, as well as moving Oracle DBs off on premises to AWS or Azure that allow for those databases to be managed.
 Once the database is managed, the reason for having Oracle declines.
-Oracle has its place, but it is overused because it is considered the standard and IT departments are comfortable with it.
+Oracle has its place, but it is overused because it is considered the standard, and IT departments are comfortable with it.
 But most Oracle databases are used far below Oracle’s capabilities.
 And databases like PostgreSQL or MariaDB or AuroraDB now cover the vast majority of most company’s needs.